-Students bring enthusiasm, dedication, fresh ideas and the knowledge gained at university to your workplace.
+Students can bring enthusiasm, dedication, fresh ideas and the knowledge gained at university to your workplace.

-They carry out work placements on a part-time basis (generally one or two days a week) during the academic year.
+They carry out work placements on a part-time basis during the academic year.
 They will have been encouraged to research and contact organisations to negotiate their own placement in a field or sector which is of interest to them.

 Students are expected to undertake work as close to that of regular staff as possible, with the necessary training.
 We encourage organisations to give students as much responsibility as they think practical in order to make it rewarding to both the organisation and the student.

 The Centre for Workplace Learning liaise with host organisations to ensure that they understand the placement requirements.
-At the end of the placement students will ask their supervisors to complete a brief assessment form to evaluate the student’s performance.
+At the end of the placement students will ask their supervisors to complete a brief assessment form to evaluate the student’s performance which contributes to the students' final grade for the module.

 This information will contribute towards the grade assigned by the tutor relating to the student’s overall performance in the workplace.